JuliaLang/Juleps/GcExtensions.md

 these hooks.

-An implementation of this proposal can be found on GitHub under https://github.com/rbehrends/julia (branch `rb/gc-extensions`).
-See the example in the `test/gcext` subdirectory for an example of using this API.
+An implementation of this proposal can be found on GitHub under
+<https://github.com/rbehrends/julia> (branch `rb/gc-extensions`).
+See
+the example in the `test/gcext` subdirectory for an example of using this API.

-An implementation of GAP that uses the Julia GC in lieu of its native GC can likewise be found on GitHub at https://github.com/rbehrends/gap (branch `alt-gc`).
-This version of GAP can be built with:
+An implementation of GAP that uses the Julia GC in lieu of its native GC can likewise been found on GitHub at <https://github.com/rbehrends/gap>
+(branch `alt-gc`).
+That version of GAP can be built with:

     ./autogen.sh
     ./configure --with-gc=julia --with-julia=/path/to/julia/usr